RicardoLMMatos/Conquiztadors-ms2/documentation/testing.md

 #### All bugs found before submition were fixed and I'm not aware of any existing bugs.

 ---

+## About my testing file

+I have chosen to take manual testing for this project and I am aware of both BDD and TDD testing methods, the reason I chose BDD or Behaviour driven development is that I wanted to focus on learning as much of the Javascrpit language as I could in the given time.
+I have extensively manualy tested my software and in the future I intend to use TDD with BDD.

 [Back to top](#Testing)